BabakShah/developerportal/pages/platforms/v2/unity/unity.md

 ## Using the Asset

 We package our plugin as an asset that we intend to sell on Unity's Asset Store.
-It is currently only available directly from us (contact SDK@affectiva.com for a copy).
 The purpose of the asset is to detect facial expressions and their underlying emotions from facial images.
 Facial images can be captured from different sources:

 *   Frames: a sequence of timed images.
 *   Video: a video file on a device's local storage.